Likes and Recommendations

 When you like a post, you're essentially bookmarking that post for later.
 You can see all of the posts you've liked from the "Likes" page on Pine.blog or in the app.
 Currently, these likes aren't used for anything else.
 They're a way for you to track posts you've found interesting so you can find them later.

-In the future, Pine.blog will have the option to send a notification to the person who's post you liked, so that they'll know you like their post (if their site supports this).
-Don't worry though, you'll be able to adjust this setting from your profile when it does come out.
+Pine.blog can send a notification to the person who's post you liked, so that they'll know you like their post (if their site supports this).
+You can adjust this setting from your profile.
+See Webmentions for more information.